Giant Observation Wheel

 Christmas family fun aplenty with a huge ice rink, two circuses, an observation wheel and the Magical Ice Kingdom, plus themed bars for the grown-ups

-The Grinch would have a real job stealing all the Christmas from Hyde Park's massive tribute to festive fun, which is back for 2014.
+The Grinch would have a real job stealing all the Christmas from Hyde Park's massive tribute to festive fun, which is back for a tenth year in 2016.
 Entry to Winter Wonderland is free, and a wander past the fairground rides, around child-friendly Santa Land (including Santa's grotto) or through the Christmas markets is a real treat for anyone feeling the spirit of the season, as long as you're ready to hear all those songs as you potter.

-The Magical Ice Kingdom is your chance to get up close to some real ice and snow, meeting some mythical frozen beasts as you explore a chilly forest.
-Along with the 60-metre observation wheel, rollercoasters and fairground rides will keep thrillseekers happy.
+This year the Magical Ice Kingdom presents an 'Arctic Adventure' complete with icebergs, shipwreck and a polar bear palace.
+It's your chance to get up close to some real ice and snow, go fishing with the Inuits and have your photo taken with a giant white beast.
+Along with the 60-metre observation wheel, rollercoasters and fairground rides will keep thrill seekers happy.
 A good alternative for those who prefer to stay on solid ground are the selection of themed bars with real fires, except for the Ice Bar (for obvious structural reasons) where even the glasses you drink from are made of ice.

 If you're skating, be aware that while there's no minimum age for skaters, under-12s must be accompanied by someone 16 or over and the smallest skates for hire are children's size 9 (adult skates go up to size 13).
 You can use your own skates as long as they're not speed skates.
 Wheelchair users are welcome on the ice.
 There are also ice guides who can look after groups of up to 15 skaters at a time (for an additional charge).